 The Appeal of the Past

 One cannot discuss the recent surge in popularity of roguelike games without acknowledging the potent allure of nostalgia they carry.
-Roguelike games hark back to a time when the core gameplay experience reigned supreme over all other elements.
+Roguelike games hark back to a time when the core gameplay experience reigned supreme over all other elements, even the multiplayer roguelike experience.

 In today’s gaming landscape, filled with triple-A titles boasting cinematic visuals and near-photorealistic graphics, the pixel-art, ASCII characters, and dungeon-crawling mechanics of roguelikes might seem anachronistic.
 However, this “blast from the past” is precisely what draws in many gamers.
 It’s a breath of fresh air from the high-stakes, high-budget world of modern gaming, offering an unadulterated and immersive gaming experience that focuses solely on the intricacies of gameplay, strategy, and character progression.